Skip to main content

 The fatigue that settles in too early, the unpredictable emotional weather, the changes in your cycle or metabolism ∞ these are not isolated events.
 They are signals from a complex, interconnected internal system.
 We can begin to understand this system by looking at a place that might seem unexpected at first glance ∞ your gut.

 This community is known as the gut microbiome.
 Within this vast ecosystem exists a specialized collection of bacteria with a very specific, critical job related to your hormonal health.
 Scientists have given this subgroup a name that reflects its function ∞ the estrobolome.
-Think of as your body’s internal estrogen management team.
+Think of the estrobolome as your body’s internal estrogen management team.

 Its primary role is to help process and regulate the levels of estrogen circulating throughout your body.
 This is a continuous, dynamic process that is fundamental to your overall well-being.
 When this internal team is working efficiently, it helps maintain hormonal equilibrium.
 When the team is out of balance, the consequences can be felt system-wide.